Khanrik/UniFolder/4. Semester/Programmering og Modellering/TØ/Week 3.md

 A theorem is a statement which can be proven true using formal proofs.

 ### (c)
 A tautology is a statement which is always true.
+This also means that the statement has no premises.

 ### (d)
 A sequent is a statement that given some premises, a conclusion can be proven.